iTz-Parsa/iTz-Parsa/README.md

 ## About Me 👨‍💻

-I'm a Software Developer; with a passion for open-source technologies, community involvement, and lifelong learning.
-My expertise includes Python, Network, and cloud computing.
+a 16-year-old security researcher with a passion for technology.
+I've been fascinated by computers since a young age, spending countless hours learning Linux and diving into the world of Vulnerability and Cybersecurity.

 - 🌱 I’m currently learning about Owasp and Hunt
 - 🎤 I love to share what I know; I'm active in tech talks and webinars.